OSGP/Documentation/Userguide/Installation/setupOSGP.md

-### Setting Up the Open Smart Grid Platform
+### Setting Up the Open Smart Grid Platform Development environment
-This chapter describes all the steps needed to set-up the open smart grid platform.
+This chapter describes all the steps needed to finalize the open smart grid platform development environment.

 ### Importing Maven Projects into Eclipse
 Open Eclipse by clicking the shortcut on the Desktop and import the projects.